DanFeinstatIGNCodeFoo9/Full-Stack---IGN-Code-Foo-9/README.md

 Note2: I've purposefully left the .env file off the .gitignore for ease of use, which I would typically never do.
 In that vein, I also left source maps intact on deployment.

+Note3: Alerts are tacky and terrible, but hot damn are they fast to write.
+I'd ideally like to replace the alerts with modals and popovers, but I didn't want to use prestyled components for this and ran out of time.

 ## Getting Started

 Clone the repo.